deidril/sfrpg-pdf-en-import/README.md

 # Installation
 1. Install the plugin from the following url ; https://github.com/deidril/pf2-pdf-en-import/releases/latest/download/module.json
-2. Start your Pathfinder 2 world, then activates the module 'Deidril's Pathfinder 2 PDF Import'
+2. Start your Starfinder 1 world, then activates the module 'Deidril's Starfinder 1 PDF Import'
 3. In the settings menu, click on 'Helyx - Import PDF'
 ![Settings](/img/click_helyx.png)
 4. In the dialog box, click on 'PDF file' and select a supported PDF